 - 1 kilometer equals 0.62 miles: Multiply the number of kilometers walked by 0.62 to determine the number of miles walked.
 For example, 3 kilometers walked multiplied by 0.62 equals 1.86 miles.

 Calculating Calories Burned Per Mile

-If you prefer to know the exact science behind calorie burn, the following formula takes into account several factors that affect the number of calories burned per mile.
+If you prefer to know the exact science behind calorie burn, the Harris-Benedict Equation takes into account several factors that affect the number of calories burned per mile.
 This calculation involves your basal metabolic rate (BMR), metabolic equivalents (METs), and the amount of time you spent walking.
 This is the equation used by most online calculators and fitness trackers.